-Teen Advocates for Sexual Health (TASH) is a group of teens (grades 9-12) representing diverse backgrounds from the St. Louis area.
-TASH creates, develops, plans and implements programs that move toward a greater understanding and appreciation of healthy sexuality based on teen rights, respect and responsibility.
-TASH teaches/trains teens about sexual health and sexuality and how to be advocates in their communities.
+Teen Advocates for Sexual Health (known as "TASH") creates, develops, plans and implements programs that move toward a greater understanding and appreciation of healthy sexuality based on teen rights, respect, and responsibility.
+With TASH, teens learn about sexual health, sexuality and how to be advocates in their communities.
+Members of TASH will:

-• Learn what it means to be an advocate
+Learn what it means to be an advocate and a powerful influencer.

 Learn accurate sexual health information to share with the broader community.

 Live in Southwest or Southeast Missouri, or the St. Louis metro area (which includes Southwest Illinois).

 Students under 18 must have a parent or guardian sign a consent form.
 We will email the consent form to the parent/guardian named on the application.

 Be able to attend most if not all TASH meetings for the year.
 TASH meetings will be held on the 2nd and 4th Wednesdays and 3rd Saturday of the month.

 Participants can use TASH as part of their volunteer or community service requirements.